Zhaoshan-Duan/meow-gpt/README.md

 ![Result](result0.png)

 ## Code Design Process
-The project was based on a pet project I was doing to test out OpenAI API and Gradio when following a youtube tutorial.
-During development, I felt that the Gradio framework lacked the functionalities to mimic a conversational chatbot.
-Therefore, I switched to Streamlit.
-The code is available on github and hosted the application using Streamlit community cloud.

 The program uses launch_app.py to control flow: user_authetnication() calls check_authentication_status() and calls app() if the user is authenticated. app() then calls set_up_ui() to set up UI elements such as sidebar, and instantiate a chatbot instance